 How to Restart Nintendo Switch [A Quick Normal Restart]

-A normal restart can be done when you just want to restart the Switch may be because you have added a new account or anything similar to that.
+A normal restart can be done when you just want to restart the Switch maybe because you have added a new account or feeling the device isn’t working properly.
+The best thing about this method is, that you’ll not lose game data by performing a quick restart.
 To perform a normal restart simply do the following:

 Risks of Forced Restart

 Well, forcefully restarting should not bring any harm to the device.
 But, if you were in the middle of saving a game file, then there are chances that you might lose those saved files for that particular game, there could even be issues with the app data being corrupted, meaning that you will have to probably download the whole game again.

 Sometimes, a forced restart can even brick the Switch and simply cause the Switch to show a blue screen and nothing else.
 When such a situation occurs, it is best to send the device to Nintendo to get it fixed.

 How to Unfreeze Nintendo Switch